Facilities available at Catalina State Park.

 Dump Station: Two RV dump stations are available in the park.
 Free for registered campers. $15 per vehicle dumping fee if not registered in the campground.

 Hot showers in the restroom buildings at campgrounds and group areas.
 For use by registered campers only.

-The picnic area features picnic tables, BBQ grills, and a modern flush restroom. and one 20x40' shade ramada (see next paragraph).
+The Picnic Area features tables, BBQ grills, and a modern flush restroom and one 20x40' shade ramada (see next paragraph).
 Day use hours are 5 am – 10 pm.
 There are at least 10 picnic tables at each Ramada.

 A 20x40' Ramada is now reservable!
 It has two grills and 10 picnic tables.
 It is only for day use (5 am – 10 pm); no camping or wood fires are allowed (wood fires are allowed in the group area).
 The reservation fee is $35 plus the day use entrance fee $7/vehicle.